taataa/tapspace/docs/api/v2/index.md

 Matching is a powerful way to position elements without the need to know their exact rotation, scaling, or translation.
 Give one or more source points and their targets.
-The match operation attempts to move the plane so that the source points match their target points exactly or as closely as possible.
+The match operation attempts to move the basis so that the source points match their target points exactly or as closely as possible.
+Supports translations 3D but scalings and rotations only in 2D on xy-plane.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>